Watch for FREE right now!

 The 39 Steps

 A man offers refuge to a distressed woman and then discovers she's a spy.
 She gets killed and now spies are out to kill him and the authorities want him for murder.
 Rather enjoyable film for its time with lots of awkward and sinister scenarios, likable characters, a good twist ending and some entertaining comedy relief along the way.
-Although one of his earlist films, Hitchcock's style is unmistakable.
+Although one of his earliest films, Hitchcock's style is unmistakable.

 12 Rounds